Scrashdown/PRU-Audio-Processing/Report/Report.md

 | **6** |   |19 |37 |55 | 73 |91 |
 | **8** |   |23 |47 |71 | 95 |119|

+An important thing to note is that the PRU is supposed to support the XCHG instruction, which exchanges registers from the PRU to one of the banks in one cycle.
+Unfortunately, it does not work.
+Only the XIN and XOUT instructions currently work.
+This means that we always need to keep `n_reg_private` (11) registers free to act as a temporary storage place.
+The PRU's registers handle this task.

 We also want to figure out the data rate of the fiter's output.
-To do this, using the following formula described in Hogenhauer's paper we first compute the output bit width `B_out`.
+To do this, using the formula desribed earlier, we first compute the output bit width `B_out`.
 In our case, `B_in = 1`, so `B_out = 17`.
-However, the PRU's registers contain 32 bits and it is easier to write the data in 32 bits chunks.
+However, the PRU's registers are 32 bits wide and it is more convenient to write the data in 32 bits chunks.
 Therefore, our 'effective' output bit width, `B_out'` is 32.
 Since we know the output sample rate is `f_s / R`, it is now straightforward to compute the output data rate :

 	D_out = B_out * f_s / R